bryntum/siesta/resources/docs_src/README.md

 ======

-Siesta is a stress-free, ubiquitous, open-source JavaScript/TypeScript testing tool, developed at [Bryntum](https://www.bryntum.com/) for more than 10 years.
+Siesta is a stress-free, ubiquitous, open-source JavaScript/TypeScript testing tool, developed at [Bryntum](https://www.bryntum.com/) starting from the 2009.

 Version 6 is a complete rewrite, using a modern technology stack and the decade of test driven development experience.